 Note: If you’re seeking investment performance information only, then scroll down to the second half of this article.
 You can also read about the latest performance figures over 1, 3, 5, 7 and 10 years for the different investment options available, and the latest data on the top-performing super funds in the article Investment performance: We’re the best super fund.
 No we’re the best…

 Tip: If you run a self-managed super fund (SMSF) you can use the investment returns of the large super funds as a benchmark for your own fund’s investment performance.
 Are you outperforming the large super funds with your asset allocation?

 And the award goes to…

-On 25 October 2012, ratings agency SuperRatings, announced the Super Fund of the Year for 2013 (across both accumulation phase and pension phase), and the top super fund (accumulation) and the top pension fund for 2013.
-(The Super Fund of the Year for 2014 will be announced in October 2013.
-After the announcement, we will update this article with the latest winners).
+On 21 October 2013, ratings agency SuperRatings, announced the Super Fund of the Year for 2014 (across both accumulation phase and pension phase), and the top super fund (accumulation) and the top pension fund for 2014.

 SuperRatings reviewed over 300 pre-retirement products and 150 pension products to determine the winner.

 The winners for the separate awards of top super fund and top pension fund are detailed below.